 Our Primary Considerations

 No prizes for guessing!
 The backpack was of course the Osprey Farpoint 40L.
 But how did we decide that was the best fit for us?
 We considered the following:

-Why is it so Popular?
+Why is the Osprey Farpoint 40 so Popular?

 Firstly, how much space did we really need?
 Did we need 40L, 60L, 80L?
 What would we be doing on our trip?

-During our research we learned that a 40L size would allow us to take our backpacks onto flights as hand luggage and we were instantly sold.
+When researching, we learned that a 40L size would allow us to take our backpacks onto flights as hand luggage and we were instantly sold.
 You know those annoying metal frames they make you stuff your bag into?

-Is 40L enough?
+But Is 40L Enough?

-Let’s clear this up.
-It depends on how you travel.
+It depends on how you prefer to travel.
 For a short term getaway, 40L is easily enough for the average person.
 For long term travel, you have to be disciplined and extremely careful what you pack.

-For us, we were excited to be traveling light as we left our possessions at home and embraced this new lifestyle.
+Personally, we were excited to be traveling light as we left our possessions at home and embraced this new lifestyle.

 When other people’s larger backpacks or suitcases couldn’t be stored on a busy train, leaving them to be stuck out in aisles or vestibules, ours fit nicely into overhead storage.
 We paid no money for hold baggage and lost no time at airports.